-ENG204 Honors Sophomore English 201 Term: Semester 1 of 2 Credit: 0.5 Prerequisite: Grade A in Freshman English 101 and 102 and teacher recommendation.
-Graduation Requirement Satisfied English 10 Fees: None
+ENG204 Honors Sophomore English 201 Term: Semester 1 of 2 Credit: 0.5 Prerequisite: Grade A in Graduation Requirement Fees: None

 Through the study of short stories, novels, poetry, and drama, students build reading comprehension and literary analysis skills and show their understanding through oral discussion and written work.
 The course will build vocabulary, writing, and critical thinking skills.
 Writing will include literary argument, argument about social issues, and literary explication.
 We will also read, unpack, and write poetry.